New UK rules for the IEC Canada

 The three IEC categories for UK participants

-Existing: Working Holiday
+Existing and unchanged: Working Holiday

 Participants in this program receive an “open work permit”.

-• you don’t need a job to participate
+• don’t need a job to participate

 New: Young Professionals